spacemeshos/smapp/CONTRIBUTING.md

-# Contributing to SMAPP
+# Contributing to Smapp

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to SMAPP, which is hosted in the [Spacemesh Organization](https://github.com/spacemeshos) on GitHub.
+The following is a set of guidelines for contributing to Smapp, which is hosted in the [Spacemesh Organization](https://github.com/spacemeshos) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?